xaibandala/xai-calculator/README.md

 Then open `http://localhost:8000/` in your browser.

 ## Usage
-- Use the **Tools** dropdown in the navbar to switch between calculators.
+- Enter an amount and percentage to calculate the result.
 - Toggle **Dark Mode** using the switch in the navbar.
 The preference is saved to `localStorage` and applied on next visit.
 - Inputs support decimals.
 Validation prevents calculations when fields are empty or invalid.